governance

 You don’t know:

-If a regulator comes knocking, or you suffer an incident, you have nothing to show.
+If a regulator comes knocking, a customer files an Article 15 GDPR request, or you suffer an incident downstream, you have nothing to produce.
+You can’t certify what wasn’t used, because you don’t know what was used.

 3. Lost value